 How much does business insurance cost for a property manager?

-For a sole trader managing a small residential portfolio (under 100 properties), professional indemnity and public liability cover typically costs $1,500 - $3,500 per year.
-A comprehensive package for a property management company with multiple staff - including professional indemnity ($2M), public liability ($2M), cyber liability, management liability, and statutory liability - may cost $5,000 - $15,000+ per year.
-Premiums vary based on portfolio size, revenue, staff numbers, and claims history.
+A sole operator managing a small residential portfolio (under 100 properties) can expect to pay $1,800 to $4,000 per year for PI and public liability.
+A comprehensive package for a larger firm - including PI ($2M), public liability, cyber liability, management liability and statutory liability - may range from $6,000 to $18,000 per year.
+Premiums vary based on portfolio size, revenue, staff numbers and claims history.

 What is the difference between professional indemnity and public liability for property managers?

-Professional indemnity covers financial losses arising from your professional services - negligent tenant screening, failure to maintain properties, mishandling bonds, or breaching tenancy legislation.
-Public liability covers physical damage to property or bodily injury to third parties - a tenant injured by a hazard you failed to address, or damage caused during a property inspection.
-Most property managers need both cover types.
+Professional indemnity covers financial losses that arise from your management services - negligent tenant screening, failure to maintain properties, mishandling bonds or breaching tenancy legislation.
+Public liability covers physical injury to people or damage to property - a tenant hurt by a hazard you failed to address, or damage caused during an inspection.
+Most property managers need both.

 Do I need cyber liability insurance as a property manager?

-Cyber liability cover is increasingly important for property managers.
-You hold sensitive tenant data including identification documents, bank details, employment records, and financial information.
-A data breach - whether from a cyber attack, lost laptop, or staff error - can trigger notification obligations under the Privacy Act 2020 and significant costs for investigation, notification, and remediation.
-The more properties you manage, the greater the data exposure.
+Cyber cover is increasingly important for property managers.
+You hold sensitive personal information - identification documents, bank details, employment records.
+A data breach triggers notification obligations under the Privacy Act 1988 and can generate substantial investigation, notification and remediation costs.
+The more tenancies you manage, the greater your data exposure.

 Am I covered if a contractor I engage causes damage at a managed property?

-Your public liability insurance may cover your liability if a contractor you engaged causes damage, but this depends on your policy wording and the circumstances.
-It is best practice to verify that all contractors you engage hold their own public liability insurance and provide a certificate of currency.
-If a contractor is uninsured and causes damage, the property owner may hold your management company responsible for engaging them.
+Your public liability may respond if a contractor you engaged causes damage, but this depends on your policy wording.
+Best practice is to verify that all tradespeople you engage hold their own public liability cover and provide a certificate of currency.
+If an uninsured contractor causes damage, the landlord may hold your firm responsible for selecting them.

-Does the property owner's insurance cover the property manager?
+Does the landlord's insurance cover the property manager?

-Generally, no. The property owner's landlord insurance covers the owner against property damage, loss of rent, and liability as the property owner.
-It does not cover the property manager's professional negligence, management errors, or business liabilities.
-Property managers need their own professional indemnity and business insurance to cover risks specific to their management activities.
+Generally not.
+A landlord's building or landlord insurance protects the owner against property damage, loss of rent and their own liability as the property owner.
+It does not extend to the property manager's professional negligence, management errors or business liabilities.
+Managers need their own PI and business insurance.

 Can I get insurance if I manage both residential and commercial properties?